dotnet/AspNetCore.Docs/aspnetcore/fundamentals/http-requests.md

 ## DNS and handler rotation

-Each time `CreateClient` is called on the `HttpClientFactory` a new instance of a `HttpClient` is returned.
+Each time `CreateClient` is called on the `HttpClientFactory`, a new instance of a `HttpClient` is returned.
 The `HttpClientFactory` may reuse the underlying `HttpMessageHandler` when appropriate.
 The `HttpMessageHandler` is responsible for creating and maintainging the underlying operating system connection.
-Reusing the `HttpMessageHandler` avoids creating many connections on the host machine which can lead to socket exhaustion.
+Reusing the `HttpMessageHandler` avoids creating too many connections on the host machine, which can lead to socket exhaustion.

 TODO - More info